nax3t/html-css-basics/readme.md

 - [clear](https://developer.mozilla.org/en-US/docs/Web/CSS/clear)

-##Connecting your CSS to your HTML Sheet
+##Connecting your CSS sheet to your HTML Document
 - Inline CSS is possible, but it’s better to keep it external using the [link](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) tag.
 This allows us to follow convention for separation of concerns or [SoC](https://en.wikipedia.org/wiki/Separation_of_concerns)
 - Example of linking CSS: `<link href="styles.css" type="text/css">`